aveliz1999/chef/README.md

 ## Usage

 Running `npm start` will start the server on port 3000 (which can be changed by setting the environment variable `PORT`).

+You can then get an API key by sending a POST request to the `/auth` endpoint.

 After that, send a POST request to the endpoint with the following format as the body:
 ```json
 {
   "language": "language-here",